hikaruhotta/password-iOS-app/backend/schema/README.md

     }
 ]
 ```
-You can watch for this event in Swift with the `FIRDataEventTypeChildAdded` listener on the turn list.
+In Swift, you can watch for this modifications to the turn list with the `FIRDataEventTypeValue` event listener.
-See this realtime database documentation page for info: https://firebase.google.com/docs/database/ios/lists-of-data#listen_for_child_events
+See this realtime database documentation page for info: https://firebase.google.com/docs/database/ios/read-and-write#listen_for_value_events

 # Current player submits a word:
 This is done through the `submitWord` cloud function.